-- (a) Registrar/Bond Register.
+(a) Registrar/Bond Register.
 The District hereby specifies and adopts the system of registration approved by the Washington State Finance Committee from time to time through the appointment of a State fiscal agent.
 The District shall cause a Bond Register to be maintained by the Registrar.
 So long as any Bonds of a series remain outstanding, the Registrar shall make all necessary provisions to permit the exchange or registration or transfer of Bonds at its principal corporate office.
-The Registrar may be removed at any time at the option of the District upon prior notice to the Registrar and a successor Registrar appointed by the District.
-No resignation or removal of the Registrar shall be effective until a successor shall have been appointed and until the successor Registrar shall have accepted the duties of the Registrar hereunder. - (b) Registered Ownership.
+The Registrar may be removed at any time at the option of the District upon prior notice to the Registrar and a successor Registrar spointed by the District.
+No resignation or removal of the Registrar shall be effective until a successor shall have been appointed and until the successor Registrar shall have accepted the duties of the Registrar hereunder.

+(b) Registered Ownership.
 The District and the Registrar, each in its discretion, may deem and treat the Registered Owner of each Bond as the absolute owner thereof for all purposes (except as otherwise provided in this resolution or in the Continuing Disclosure Certificate of the District), and neither the District nor the Registrar shall be affected by any notice to the contrary.
 Payment of any such Bond shall be made only as described in subsection (h) below, but such Bond may be transferred as herein provided.
-All such payments made as described in herein shall be valid and shall satisfy and discharge the liability of the District upon such Bond to the extent of the amount or amounts so paid. - (c) DTC Acceptance/Letters of Representations.
+All such payments made as described in herein shall be valid and shall satisfy and discharge the liability of the District upon such Bond to the extent of the amount or amounts so paid.

+(c) DTC Acceptance/Letters of Representations.
 The Bonds of each series initially shall be held in book-entry form by DTC acting as depository.
 To induce DTC to accept the Bonds as eligible for deposit at DTC, the District has executed and delivered to DTC a Blanket Issuer Letter of Representations.
-Neither the District nor the Registrar will have any responsibility or obligation to

-DTC participants or the persons for whom they act as nominees (or any successor depository) with respect to the Bonds in respect of the accuracy of any records maintained by DTC (or any successor depository) or any DTC participant, the payment by DTC (or any successor depository) or any DTC participant of any amount in respect of the principal of or interest on Bonds, any notice which is permitted or required to be given to Registered Owners under this resolution (except such notices as shall be required to be given by the District to the Registrar or to DTC (or any successor depository)), or any consent given or other action taken by DTC (or any successor depository) as the Registered Owner.
+Neither the District nor the Registrar will have any responsibility or obligation to DTC participants or the persons for whom they act as nominees (or any successor depository) or any DTC participant, the payment by DTC (or any successor depository) or any DTC participant, the payment by DTC (or any successor depository) or any DTC participant of any amount in respect of the principal of or interest on Bonds, any notice which is permitted or required to be given to Registered Owners under this resolution (except such notices as shall be required to be given by the District to the Registrar or to DTC (or any successor depository) as the Registered Owner.
 For so long as any Bonds are held in book-entry form, DTC or its successor depository shall be deemed to be the Registered Owner for all purposes hereunder, and all references herein to the Registered Owners shall mean DTC (or any successor depository) or its nominee and shall not mean the owners of any beneficial interest in such Bonds.